Brooklyn Street Circuit: Description

-The course is situated at the west end of the Red Hook neighborhood in western Brooklyn, adjacent to the Brooklyn Cruise Terminal and the Atlantic Basin, the small body of water within the Upper New York Bay served by the terminal.
-The site is bound by the east-to-west portion of Bowne Street, the Red Hook Container Terminal, and the Brooklyn–Battery Tunnel to the north, and by Wolcott Street to the south.
+The course was situated at the west end of the Red Hook neighborhood in western Brooklyn, adjacent to the Brooklyn Cruise Terminal and the Atlantic Basin, the small body of water within the Upper New York Bay served by the terminal.
+The site was bound by the east-to-west portion of Bowne Street, the Red Hook Container Terminal, and the Brooklyn–Battery Tunnel to the north, and by Wolcott Street to the south.
 Imlay Street and Conover Street mark the east end of the site, with Van Brunt Street (the primary thoroughfare of Red Hook) one block east.

 The original configuration of the circuit measured 1.220 mi in length and consisted of 13 corners.
 The course predominantly follows the existing layout of the streets and parking areas of the terminal, separated from the rest of the street plan of Red Hook.
 The main and second straights utilize the north-south stretch of Bowne Street (which turns south after entering the terminal area), adjacent to Pier 11 of the terminal.
 Curving west, the track then parallels Clinton Wharf towards the Buttermilk Channel coastline.
 The track offers views of the Lower Manhattan skyline and the Statue of Liberty.
 Prior to its inaugural running, driver Felix Rosenqvist described the track as "one of those really technical circuits" comparable to the Circuit des Invalides on the streets of Paris.

 For the 2018 race, the circuit was lengthened to 1.475 mi, extending the course farther north and west to Summit Street and Hamilton Avenue.
 As opposed to the original right-hand hairpin at the end of the main straight on Bowne Street, a four-turn complex was added featuring a lefthander and three right-handed turns leading to the second straight.
 The changes were made to accommodate the second generation Formula E car, introduced in the 2018–19 season to replace the Spark-Renault SRT 01E.
 The new cars have increased downforce and power.